 Endnote user tip:

 If you are using Endnote and experiencing problems inserting references this can be caused by other reference magement programs you installed.
-Delete the other programs, or if you dont want to do that, ask me for instructions how to fix this.
+Just uninstall the other programs.

 Unsure how to cite various sources (website, book, report, etc)?
 You can find a general guideline here.